SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 		* Napoleon changed wars into a war of ideology A28
 	* Even trying to balance power may lead to problems => overzelous expansion of Raison may lead to downfall A7

+* Its advantageous to do business instead of doing brute territorialism A12
+	* Britian's aquisition of Calcutta train station was beneficial A21
+	* The britons did not want to assimilate in the Indeas A19 || opposite: Europeans conquered with a goal of assimilation A16
+	* when interest is served, working with adversary is possible A2
+	* Being contemptuous of the values of other societies bring disasters A9

 ## Claim Synthesis
 *Although the European balance of power does lead to frequent competitive conflict — like that between France and England — it ultimately is both naturally unavoidable and the best outcome for generally peaceful international policy*